MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > [!div class="mx-imgBorder"]
    > ![Trigger phrase](media/create-topic-20.png)

     The trigger phrase starts the topic's conversation.
-The Test Bot displays the bot and user responses you specified in the conversation editor.
+The Test Bot displays the bot and user responses that you specified in the conversation editor.

    > [!div class="mx-imgBorder"]
    > ![Start conversation](media/create-topic-21.png)